Funhar/z-hub/docs/fhe-encrypt-single-value.md

-This example demonstrates the FHE encryption mechanism and highlights common pitfalls developers may encounter.
+Master the FHE encryption mechanism and explore how to securely capture single values.
+Includes detailed explanations of security patterns and common developer pitfalls.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: